syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when any of the argument is not valid.
+'#VALUE!'-occurs when any of the argument is not valid.

 #### Dollar